FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/deposit-and-withdraw.md

 As the name implies, this contract represents a simplified version of a liquidity pool.
 The `deposit()` method allows you to supply an arbitrary amount of `BASE_TOKEN`.
 In response, it mints twice the amount of the liquidity asset to the caller's address.
 Similarly, the `withdraw()` method transfers half the amount of the `BASE_TOKEN` back to the caller's address.

 Now, let's deposit some tokens into the liquidity pool contract.
-Since this requires forwarding assets to the contract, we need to pass the appropriate values to `callParams` when creating out contract call.
+Since this requires forwarding assets to the contract, we need to pass the appropriate values to `callParams` when creating a contract call.

 <<< @/../../docs-snippets/src/guide/cookbook/deposit-and-withdraw.test.ts#deposit-and-withdraw-cookbook-2{ts:line-numbers}